sdcondon/SCSetTrie/src/SCSetTrie.Documentation/wwwroot/md/getting-started.md

 ## Using the Synchronous Implementations

-The simplest type to use is the `SetTrie<TKeyElement>` type - where TElement is the type of the elements of the stored sets:
+The simplest type to use is the `SetTrie<TKeyElement>` type - where TElement is the type of the elements of the stored sets.
+When looking at the code below, please note the following important facts about SetTrie construction:

+* SetTries require a comparer (to determine the ordering of elements in the trie) and a root node (that implements the backing store for the trie).
+However, there are defaults for both of these, so a parameterless constructor does exist.
+* The default comparer is a new instance of a comparer declared in the library called `CollisionResolvingHashCodeComparer<T>`.
+It is important that the comparer defines an "antisymmetric" less-than-or-equal-to relationship between elements.
+  That is, that it doesn't return 0 for any pairings other than those of equal elements (and of course sets shouldn't contain duplicates).
+  CollisionResolvingHashCodeComparer does this by using the hash code of the stored elements for ordering, and making an arbitrary but consistent decision when collisions occur.
+Of course, for IComparable types (such as the ints in the example below), it is a fairly safe bet that `Comparer<T>.Default` is antisymmetric, so the recommendation is to use that where possible.
+This is only not a default behaviour out of a degree of paranoia - this may change in a future update.
+* The default root node is a new instance of the `SetTrieDictionaryNode<,>` type, which just stores things in memory (using a Dictionary for child nodes).

 ```
 using SCSetTrie;

-// SetTries require a comparer (to determine the ordering of elements in the trie)
-// and a root node - but there are defaults for both of these, so a parameterless
-// constructor does exist.
-// - The default comparer is a new instance of a comparer declared in the library
-// called CollisionResolvingHashCodeComparer<T>.
-It is important that the comparer
-// defines an "antisymmetric" less-than-or-equal-to relationship between elements.
-// That is, that it doesn't return 0 for any pairings other than those of equal
-// elements (and of course sets shouldn't contain duplicates).
-// CollisionResolvingHashCodeComparer does this by using the hash code of the stored
-// elements for ordering, and making an arbitrary but consistent decision when
-// collisions occur.
-Of course, for IComparable types (such as the ints in the
-// example below), its a fairly safe bet that Comparer<T>.Default is antisymmetric,
-// so the recommendation is to use that where possible.
-This is only not a default
-// behaviour out of a degree of paranoia - this may change in a future update.
-// - The default root node is a new instance of the SetTrieDictionaryNode<,> type,
-// which just stores things in memory (using a dictionary for child nodes).
 var setTrie = new SetTrie<int>();

 setTrie.Add(new HashSet<int>([]));